mischnic/python-ci/README.md

 ## Setup

+- Python 3
-Install required libs: `pip install flask gunicorn`
+- required libs: `pip3 install flask gunicorn pygithub`

 Clone your source folder next to the script (see below), copy `start.sh.in` to `start.sh` and make `start.sh` executable.
 Enviroment variables in `start.sh` for the python script serve as configuration: